airu411/MC_ETHProof_Project/README.md

 ### How to Use

-After deploying, you can add values and addresses to `mint` and `burn` (as shown in the screenshots below) to test if the project is working properly.
+After deploying, you can add values and addresses to `mint` and `burn` (as shown in the screenshots below) and then clicking on `transact` to test if the project is working properly.

 ![image](https://github.com/airu411/MC_ETHProof_Project/assets/159874160/f0a70861-207e-43f9-a509-19d037b2bee3)